Hand Hygiene in Healthcare

 Hand hygiene in healthcare settings is crucial to the health and wellbeing of patients and staff.
 Taking care of patients, their families, and keeping up with demanding work are stressful enough, and the risk of infections spreading only adds to this.
-Facilities can make infection prevention easier for employees by providing products that make hand hygiene quick and convenient for them to perform at all of the necessary times.
+Facilities can make infection prevention easier for employees by providing products that make hand hygiene quick and convenient for them.

 Unfortunately, healthcare-associated infections (HAIs) are a common problem.
 According to the World Health Organization (WHO), there are about 1.4 million people battling HAIs at any given moment.
 Even worse, this is likely a low estimate due to poor reporting practices in different countries.
 In developed countries, 5-10% of the complications experienced by admitted patients are a result of HAIs.
 These account for 80,000 deaths per year in the United States and 8,000-12,000 deaths per year in Canada.